yli9mix/POLANJI/README.md

 ## Architectural & Operational Documentation

 In general, API performance tests should only be running from local as quick script verification.
-Actual tests should pretty much always be running from and against controlled environments, meaning no matter if tests are kicked off from Ci agents or dedicated EC2 instance, or k8s clusters and etc as runners or load generators, we would want them to be as consistent as possible performance-wise, and meanwhile monitor runner agents closely; also in most cases, tests should be running against stable and controlled environments that are as production like as possible, especially for large scale stress and breakpoint tests.
+Actual tests should pretty much always be running from and against controlled environments, meaning no matter if tests are kicked off from Ci agents (better to be self-hosted) or dedicated EC2 instance, or k8s clusters and etc as runners or load generators, we would want them to be as consistent as possible performance-wise, and meanwhile monitor runner agents closely; also in most cases, tests should be running against stable and controlled environments that are as production like as possible, especially for large scale stress and breakpoint tests.
 There is nothing wrong testing early even in dev or qa environements to catch regressions as soon as possible on the other hand.

 Results and metrics tagging is a broad topic.
 In general: